-Brian’s contribution and performance are much better than you could expect, not in the same level of the classic Thin Lizzy stuff, but creative and amusing, far from technical or impressive though.
-He’s the main attraction on this long-play (hey guys, taking some revenge on Eddie?), as I mentioned before Mister Kilmister and Taylor didn’t make anything spectacular on their rhythmic section role, because the song writing gives Robertson a lot of space to be the one and only star and hero with his extended long solos.
-But Lemmy’s amazing words and lyrics, and his unique nasty dirty voice is as fine as usual; particularly his macabre sarcasm and dark sense of humor are present on each tune, so pay attention to his lines!
-About the production, not as simple and raw as on the previous album, this time more sophisticated and polished to fit the new sound of Motörhead, and I’m sure that’s what fans hated the most.
-Tony Platt, who was an experienced professional guy, could do no wrong about it and I have nothing much bad to stay about the final mix...well, maybe those guitars shouldn’t be that loud.
-So in conclusion, I think these guys did a great work again, something different from anything else we the fans were used to listen from Motörhead, and this risky experiment didn’t fail at all, musically.
-I don’t really mind if it’s their most hated album, there’s magic, talent and fun on it and that’s enough to enjoy it.
-I also missed the double bass-drum rhythms and fierce speed from the old stuff, yes, but I sometimes having a break and introduce some interesting changes in the sound can be good choices.
+Brian’s contribution and performance are much better than you might expect, not in the same quality standards of the classic Thin Lizzy stuff, but creative enough and amusing, far from technical or impressive though.
+He’s the main attraction on this record (hey guys, taking some revenge on Eddie?) – as I mentioned before, Mister Kilmister and Taylor didn’t make anything spectacular on their rhythmic section role, because the song writing gives Robertson so much room to do his thing and become the star and hero with his lengthy solos.
+But Lemmy’s amazing words and lyrics, and his unique nasty, dirty voice are as fine as usual; particularly his macabre sarcasm and dark sense of humor are present on almost each tune, so pay attention to his lines!
+About the production, it ain’t as minimalist and raw as it was on the previous album, this time turning considerably sophisticated and much more polished to fit the new Motörhead sound, which might be what fans hated the most.
+Tony Platt, who was an experienced, professional guy, could do no wrong, yet those guitars shouldn’t be that loud in the final mix.
+So the whole team is doing a great work together, delivering something different from anything else we the fans were used to listen from them – a risky experiment that didn’t fail at all, musically.
+Despite being dubbed by Lemmy himself as their most hated album, there’s magic, talent and fun to be found, making it worth listening and ripe for rediscovery.
+We do miss the double bass-drum beats and punkish speed from the old stuff, yes, but reinventing themselves and having a break from routine to introduce some interesting changes in the old values was proven to be a sensible choice.